eafit-apolo/apolo-users/docs/source/software/provisioning/ansible/preliminaries.rst

       Using :bash:`$ANSIBLE_HOME/roles/<role>/vars` to store variables visible to all tasks within a role is a common practice.
 However, "vars" can be named differently or even placed under some other location.

+      One would typically store variables inside
+      :bash:`$ANSIBLE_HOME/roles/<role>/vars/main.yml` as for ansible to auto-load
+      them, but there is also the alternative to do it manually (shown in this example).

    .. code-block:: bash